Trump administration says it will pay immigrants in the US illegally $1,000 to leave the country

 As part of its self-deportation effort, the Trump administration has transformed an app that had been used by the Biden administration to allow nearly 1 million migrants to schedule appointments to enter the country into a tool to help migrants return home.
 Under the Biden administration, it was called CBP One; now it’s dubbed CBP Home.

-Homeland Security said that, so far, “thousands” of migrants have used the app to self-deport.
+Homeland Security said “thousands” of migrants have used the app to self-deport.

+But Mark Krikorian, who heads the Center for Immigration Studies, which advocates for less immigration, said he doesn’t see the offer of paying people to go home as an admission that something in the Trump administration’s immigration enforcement agenda isn’t working.

+Considering the millions of people who are in the country illegally, he said, it’s impossible to deport all of them so the administration has to combine its own enforcement efforts with encouraging people to go home voluntarily.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.